-4.1 REGULAR MEETINGS
+4.2 REGULAR MEETINGS

-- A) The City Council of the City of Goodyear shall hold Regular Meetings at 6:00 p.m. in the Council Chambers located at The Goodyear Justice Center, 14455.
+A) The City Council of the City of Goodyear shall hold Regular Meetings at two times each month at 6:00 p.m. in the building currently designated as the Council Chambers, currently located at 14455 W. Van Buren St., Ste.
+B101, or in such other location, date, day and time as identified on the agenda.
+The location on the agenda will include an address and room number, if applicable located at The Goodyear Justice Center, 14455.
 Van Buren St. Suite B101, or another place, date or time if necessary, on the second and fourth Monday of each month.
 Meetings are held for the purpose of discussion and/or action of the Council on various issues deemed necessary to further the business of the City.
-These meetings may provide for "Citizen Comments/Appearances from the floor." - B) When the day for a Regular Meeting of the City Council falls on a legal holiday, the City Council can change any meeting date by motion to a more appropriate time.
-Special Meetings that take the place of Regular Meetings of the City Council shall provide for "Citizen Comments/Appearances from the floor."
+These meetings may provide for "Citizen Comments/Appearances from the floor."

-C) In Order to accommodate vacation scheduling of Council Members, Council may, by vote or consensus, adjust the schedule of the two per month Regular Meetings as Special Meetings on a mutually convenient date and time.
+- A)B) In order to accommodate the business of the City, the City Clerk may adjust the start time of any meeting, Council calendars permitting, as long as 24 hours notice is given on the City's website, and the start times are listed on the agendas. - B)C) When the day for a Regular Meeting of the City Council falls on a legal holiday, the City Council can change any meeting date will be set to a by motion to a more appropriate date time.
+Special Meetings that take the place of Regular Meetings of the City Council shall provide for "Citizen Comments/Appearances from the floor." - C)D) In Order to accommodate vacation scheduling of Council Members, the City Clerk may adjust the Council meeting schedule.
+Council may, by vote or consensus, adjust the schedule of the two per month Regular Meetings as Special Meetings on a mutually convenient date and time.